Dm1triiSmirnov/drf_project2/README.md

 7. Grant permissions for user: <br>
 GRANT ALL PRIVILEGES ON DATABASE drf_project2 TO djangouser;<br>
  <br>
-8. Set environment variables in .env
+8. Set environment variables in .env <br>

 <br>